YassineOuhadi/real-time-objects-detection/README.md

 # Real-Time-Object-Detection-System

-Utilizing Deep Learning for Object Recognition and Tracking in Aerial Images/Videos: A YOLO-DeepSort Approach integrated with OpenCV, Flask API, and React interface.
+Utilizing Deep Learning for Object Recognition and Tracking in Aerial Images/Videos: A YOLO-DeepSort Approach integrated with OpenCV, Flask API & React interface.

 ## Get started with Flask API